drjgouveia/ecommerce/README.md

 docker run --rm -it -p 8800:8800 $(docker build -q --build-arg loadsample=true .)
 `

+To access the app, just go to localhost or 127.0.0.1 and use the port 8800

 ## A bit about the app and folder structure

 The [ecommerce](ecommerce) folder is the core.
 The [views.py](ecommerce/views.py) file is responsible for the loading of the homepage.
 The [settings](ecommerce/settings.py) file is there, in conjunction with the [template](ecommerce/template) folder, that contains all the templates for the pages (like the base template for all pages, etc).